libeks/go-scene-renderer/README.md

 * Increase anti-aliasing near object edges (adaptive anti-alias)
 * Add texture mapping
 * Render image in rectanglular windows, recomputing all the triangles that fall within the window, for efficiency
+  * This is done, but I need to rethink the Frame abstraction, as I need to have access to CombinedScene with type assertion to make it happen, which isn't great
 * Investiate if there are any optimizations using GPU/CUDA